aleon1220/kiwiki/readme.md

 7. Regular [expressions](./regex/readme.md)
 8. security
 9.  windows
-## Introduction and complains
+## Introduction

-- **2020-04-28=** I just lost years of work on setting a nice Information Technology Wiki.
+- **2020-04-28=** I lost years of work on setting a nice Information Technology Wiki.
 Now i will start a new one in this github repo; It will have categories and then subcategories with functionalites.
 For years i have been collecting snippets on linux, solaris, C, Java, Docker, Kubernetes, etc.
-Then a google docs file was inside of a google drive folder.
+I used a `.txt` file, then a google docs file.
+I managed to delete the google docs file from its google drive folder.
 I accidentally deleted the folder and later on I emptied the bin.
-I truly dislike that.
+I truly dislike that...

 I got in touch with google support to no avail. :-(
-I still hope I can recover my file.
+I still hope I can recover my file (there was no way to recover the file)

 Don't rely on the cloud 100%.
 Have local copies of your digital material.

 - **2020-11-10=** I totally confirm that i lost my google docs wiki file.
 I should have been more careful.
 - **2021-04-07=** processing inbox category.
 Moved intro below About Project

-you will interact with the computer through the Command Line Interface CLI shell.
 ## CLI Shell keyboard shortcuts
 - `ctrl + a`  moves cursor to beginning of line (a alphabet or first letter)
 - `ctrl + e`  moves cursor to end of line (Is also kinda close to letter `a` in the US keyboard)